strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 :::

 ::: note
-Within the default directives there is a `dl.airtable.com`, this value is set for the [in-app market](/user-docs/latest/plugins/installing-plugins-via-marketplace.md) and is absolutely safe to keep.
+The default directives include a `dl.airtable.com` value.
+This value is set for the [in-app market](/user-docs/latest/plugins/installing-plugins-via-marketplace.md) and is safe to keep.
 :::

 ::: details Example: Custom configuration for the security middleware for using the AWS-S3 provider